 |Point-in-time and transaction mark restores using log backups|

-After you configure Phoenix to back up databases of the standalone instances and AGs, Phoenix performs an ever incremental backup after applying deduplication.
+After you configure Druva Phoenix to back up databases of the standalone instances and AGs, Druva Phoenix performs an ever incremental backup after applying deduplication.
 For more information, see Key Concepts and Terms.

 - Register and configure instances/AGs to back up databases in their organization’s server infrastructure.

-- Control Phoenix activities by defining the policy for backup schedule and retention.
+- Control Druva Phoenix activities by defining the policy for backup schedule and retention.

 - Monitor backup and restore jobs, activities, and view reports.

-- Phoenix Cloud: The server-side component of Phoenix.
+- Druva Cloud: The server-side component of Druva Phoenix.

 - Phoenix agent: Phoenix agent installed on the server, which hosts your MS-SQL instances.
 Phoenix agent is used for: